-For Nourry it was natural to move from India to China, where the sex ratio stands at 118 boys to 100 girls, largely due to the one-child policy.
+For Nourry it was natural to move from India to China, where the gender ratio stands at 118 boys to 100 girls, largely due to the one-child policy.
 Combined, the two countries total more than one third of the globe’s population.
 ‘It is a nationwide issue but then when you think of the fact that India plus China is such a large part of the world – then it’s a worldwide issue,’ she says.

 In India, infused as it is with spirituality and religion, a sculpture modelled on a deity carried most weight.
 But in secular China Nourry had to find a national emblem instead.
 ‘The Terracotta Warriors are a very strong, familiar Chinese symbol,’ she explains.
 ‘To change them in a slight way raises questions: “Why did she change this symbol that we know and nobody normally touches?”
 Against an army of males here you have an army of daughters which symbolise the missing girls.’

 To prepare for the project Nourry visited professors at the University of Xian in 2012.
 She then sculpted eight life-sized Terracotta Daughters modelled on eight Chinese orphans who she met through the NGO The Children of Madaifu, founded in 1999 by Marcel Roux, former vice president of Médecins Sans Frontières.
 To fashion her work on the real Terracotta Warriors, Nourry collaborated with craftsmen in Xian who specialise in making warrior replicas using ancient techniques.